mamubeen29/PPO-Deepcluster/README.md

      eleNums = [1,12]
      ```
 5. **Run the Simulation:**
-   - Execute the script using Python.
+   - Execute the script using Python for TRPO.
      ```bash
      python gym_ppo_single.py

+   - Execute the script using Python for PPO.
+     ```bash
+     python gym_trpo_single.py